ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-Are you ready to save a million dollars?
-Everyone I encounter is a millionaire…including you, even though your checking account doesn’t show it today.
-Doubtful?
-Let me prove it to you!
+Ultimately, are you ready to save a million dollars?
+Undoubtedly, everyone I encounter is a millionaire…including you, even though your checking account doesn’t show it today.
+Remain doubtful?
+Next, I’ll prove it to you!

-You started working full-time at age 25 and were making $25,000.
-If you do that for 40 years how much have you earned? $1 million.
+First of all, you started working full-time at age 25 and were making $25,000.
+During that 40 years, how much have you earned? $1 million.
 So, I’ve just proven that you are a millionaire but when you look at your finances you realize you’re not.
-The key to becoming a millionaire is keeping more of what you earn!
-All kinds of thoughts and beliefs are probably going through your mind right now.
-That’s why I’m writing this to change your mindset on how to save a million dollars or more.
+Hence, the key to becoming a millionaire is keeping more of what you earn!
+Provided, all kinds of thoughts and beliefs are probably going through your mind right now.
+Subsequently, I’m going to change your mindset on how to save a million dollars or more.

 So, let’s get to it!